NiallRussell/PDFA-project/README.md

 ###### These differences are visualised in barplots

 ### Popularity of each genre
-###### The popularity of each of the 114 track genres is presented in an interactive plot, which is stored under docs/index.html
+###### The popularity of each of the 113 track genres is presented in an interactive plot, which is stored under docs/index.html
 ###### The plot can be viewed on Github Pages: https://niallrussell.github.io/PDFA-project/

+### Popularity of each artist
+###### The 20 most popular artists are listed.
+However, limited insights can be drawn as only a select number of tracks from each artist are included in the dataset.
+A large number of Spotify's most popular tracks are not included.